ExMatEx Overview DoE Exascale Co-Design Center for Materials in Extreme Environments.

 Our proxy applications, and the algorithms they implement, are the primary vehicle for collaboration with both vendor and academic partners.
 They are also heavily used within our center to explore programming models, systemware, and hardware-interfacing tools.

-CoMD is a reference implementation of classical molecular dynamics algorithms and workloads as used in materials science.
-The code is intended to serve as a vehicle for co-design by allowing others to extend and/or reimplement it as needed to test performance of new architectures, programming models, etc. New versions of CoMD will be released to incorporate the lessons learned from the co-design process.
+CoMD is a reference implementation of classical molecular dynamics algorithms and workloads as used in materials science. binary option trade meaning The code is intended to serve as a vehicle for co-design by allowing others to extend and/or reimplement it as needed to test performance of new architectures, programming models, etc. New versions of CoMD will be released to incorporate the lessons learned from the co-design process.

 CoGL is a meso-scale simulation proxy app used to analyze pattern formation in ferroelastic materials using the Ginzburg–Landau approach.
 It models transitions from a face-centered cubic parent phase to a body-centered tetragonal product phase due to an external deformation.
 The implementation uses a data-parallel approach, making use of the PISTON framework, developed at Los Alamos as an extension of NVIDIA’s Thrust library.